sebastien-plutniak/archeoviz/README.md

 “object\_” variables) is selected, its values appear below and can be selected using the tick boxes.
 The selection must be validated by clicking on the “Validate” button.
 This selection determines the data that will be displayed in the plots and tables.
+In addition, it is possible to set whether the colours in 3D and 2D plots are determined by the layers or by the selected “object\_” variable.

 ### Objects selection